gmprestes/PHP-PowerfullAPI/README.md

 # PowerfulAPI
-A powerful and very light-weight PHP REST API Server
+A powerful and very light-weight PHP REST API

 * Very easy to set up and get going, you just need to copy files into working directory.
 * Independent from other libraries and frameworks.